-Observations with the Fermi LAT reveal distinct γ -ray emission from MSH 11-62, but the limited angular resolution makes it impossible to ascertain the origin of the emission directly.
+Observations with the Fermi LAT reveal distinct γ ray emission from MSH 11-62, but the limited angular resolution makes it impossible to ascertain the origin of the emission directly.
 We have considered three cases, with the γ -ray emission arising from the SNR, the PWN, and the pulsar, respectively.
 Models for each scenario can reproduce basic features of the observed broadband nonthermal emission, but not without difficulties.
-If the emission arises from the SNR, then a hadronic scenario requires an ambient density that is a factor of

-Fig. 12.- Model for the PWN emission from MSH 11-62 under the assumption that the γ -ray emission arises from the pulsar.
-Parameters for the model are given in Table 2.

-~ 100 higher than that implied by the thermal X-ray emission, while a leptonic scenario requires that an unreasonably large fraction of the SNR mechanical energy is converted to relativistic particles unless the SNR distance is quite low.
+If the emission arises from the SNR, then a hadronic scenario requires an ambient density that is a factor of ~ 100 higher than that implied by the thermal X-ray emission, while a leptonic scenario requires that an unreasonably large fraction of the SNR mechanical energy is converted to relativistic particles unless the SNR distance is quite low.
 Both models require very low energy cutoffs in the particle spectra.
-If the emission arises from the PWN, then the input spectrum from the pulsar requires a dominant Maxwellian component, with only 0.1% of the energy in the accompanying power law tail, and an extremely high pulsar spin-down power that appears inconsistent with the observed X-ray and γ -ray flux values.
+If the emission arises from the PWN, then the input spectrum from the pulsar requires a dominant Maxwellian component, with only 0.1\% of the energy in the accompanying power law tail, and an extremely high pulsar spin-down power that appears inconsistent with the observed X-ray and γ -ray flux values.

 The most likely scenario is that the γ -ray emission arises from the pulsar itself.
 While models for the PWN emission still imply a somewhat high spin-down power, the lack of detected γ -ray pulsations is not surprising given the relatively low flux of the source.
-The weak evidence for extent in the γ -ray emission is not sufficient to reject this scenario, but is of considerable interest for additional study with future observations.
+The weak evidence for extension in the γ -ray emission is not sufficient to reject this scenario, but is of considerable interest for additional study with future observations.